When you think about it, marketing is difficult.

 But it’s an important point, so I’ll make it nonetheless: make sure you have a professional domain before launching an email marketing campaign.

 Using free email domains (e.g. email@example.com) makes it more likely your messages will be flagged up as spam.
 In turn, that can damage your sender’s reputation and increase your email bounce backs.
+Check you SPF record to make sure you have email security protocols active.

 2. Use a Double Opt-In